 Tsawak-qin Forestry has an internal program to ensure planners receive training in sensitive ecosystems on a 24-month cycle.
-It is estimated that 30 planners and planning contractors/consultants will receive training in the next session.
-This indicator may be adjusted in the future to capture the concept of "Quality Occurrences" as introduced by John Deal in the May 23, 2019 presentation Western Stewardship & Conservation Plan Update.
+This indicator may be adjusted in the future to capture the concept of "Quality Occurrences" as introduced by John Deal in the May 23, 2019, presentation Western Stewardship & Conservation Plan Update.

-TFL Forester, with assistance from Administrative staff generates training reports to summarize the number of Planners requiring training, and the number completed within the previous 24 months.
+TFL Forester, with assistance from administrative staff generates training reports to summarize the number of Planners requiring training, and the number completed within the previous 24 months.